Waka Waka (This Time for Africa): Europe

 The song topped the Spanish Singles Chart for 17 consecutive weeks and charted for 69 weeks in total.
-"Waka Waka (This Time for Africa)" was the best-selling single in Spain in 2010.
+"Waka Waka (This Time for Africa)" was the best-selling single in Spain in 2010, coinciding with the country's victory of the World Cup that year.
 It was later certified six times-platinum by the Productores de Música de España (PROMUSICAE) for selling 240,000 units in the country.
 The song is one of the best-selling singles in Spain.
+The song has been certified 10× Platinum (Diamond) in the country.
+It was the best selling female single of all time in the country until 2022.

 "Waka Waka (This Time for Africa)" became Shakira's biggest single in Sweden, where it peaked atop the Sverigetopplistan chart and appeared on the chart for 58 weeks.
 By 2012, the single had sold 360,000 downloads in the country and had been certified nine times-platinum by the IFPI.
 The ring tone format of the song has received a triple-platinum certification.
 In Switzerland, the song debuted at number five and later peaked atop the chart for four weeks.
 It spent 86 weeks on the chart and was certified triple-platinum in 2011 by the IFPI.
 "Waka Waka (This Time for Africa)" peaked at number 21 in the United Kingdom and was certified double platinum by the British Phonographic Industry (BPI) in 2022 for sales and streams of 1,200,000 units.